Mesomeric effect: Mesomerism in conjugated systems

 Mesomeric effect can be transmitted along any number of carbon atoms in a conjugated system.
 This accounts for the resonance stabilization of the molecule due to delocalization of charge.
-It is important to note that the energy of the actual structure of the molecule, i.e. the resonance hybrid, may be lower than that of any of the contributing canonical structures.
+The energy of the actual structure of the molecule, i.e. the resonance hybrid, may be lower than that of any of the contributing canonical structures.
 The difference in energy between the actual inductive structure and the (most stable contributing structures) worst kinetic structure is called the resonance energy or resonance stabilization energy.
 For the quantitative estimation of the mesomeric/resonance effect strength, various substituent constants are used, i.e. the Swain-Lupton resonance constant, Taft resonance constant or Oziminski and Dobrowolski pEDA parameter.

 Additionally, the resulting resonance structures can give the molecule properties that are not inherently evident from looking at one structure.
 Some of these properties include different reactivities, local diamagnetic shielding in aromatics, deshielding, and acid and base strengths.